 I put the music on the back burner while our children were babies.
 Now that they are older I have returned to my passion of performing, creating and entertaining through music.
 I have the greatest gift in the world in that I get to write songs with my beautiful wife of 27 years.
 Because of her love and support I pursue this passion for music.
 She encourages me but at the same time keeps me grounded.

-Although I love all types of music, I perform traditional country with a bit of southern rock thrown in here and there.
+I love all types of music but I lean more toward writing & performing traditional country with a bit of southern rock thrown in here and there.

-I love meeting new people and hearing about their love of music.
+I always love meeting new people and hearing about their love of music.

 "When the music is right and the crowd is into what you're doing, there is no drink or drug that can get you any higher."

 Hope to see you down the road somewhere.

 My wife used to go with me to most of my gigs.
 Once We were on our way to a gig about an hour away from home and we ran into some very bad storms.
 50-60 mph straight line winds, heavy rain with some hail mixed in.
 I think she was re-thinking the whole I'm gonna support my husband thing about then, LOL

 I perform local gigs here in East Texas most weekends but it's a breath of fresh air to get to perform on here where you're not for the most part just background noise.

 Through my wife's encouragement I've started writing more seriously these past few months.
 In my opinion that is where it's at.
 That's when you find your true inner artist.